 Shift Towards Digital Internal Communications for Hotels

 In 2020, hoteliers should prepare for a strategy shift when it comes to hospitality internal communications.
-This year we will begin to see how mobile, real-time team communication apps positively impact company culture, team morale, and guest experience simultaneously.
+This year we will begin to see how mobile, real-time team hospitality apps positively impact company culture, team morale, and guest experience simultaneously.

 The use of pulse surveys and confirmation campaigns will be especially important internal communications tools for hotels to utilize for employee connection, real-time updates, and gathering hotel employee feedback.